Informing schools and colleges

 Step 6

-Keep monitoring for changes in cognition, behaviour, emotions and fatigue.
+Keep monitoring for changes in cognition, behaviour, emotions and energy levels.

-For full details of these steps please refer to The National Acquired Brain Injury in Learning and Education Syndicate's (N-ABLES) Concussion: Return to School Guidance.
+For full details of these steps please refer to The National Acquired Brain Injury in Learning and Education Syndicate's (N-ABLES) Concussion: Return to School Guidance and the Government and Sport Recreation Alliance's UK Concussion guidelines for non-elite (grassroots) sport.

 It’s important that teachers, parents and anyone who cares for your child know about any recent bumps or accidents so that they can look out for warning signs in the following days – see our section on Informing schools and colleges for more information.